mapmeld/myanmar-sort/README.md

 # myanmar-sort

 Sorting Myanmar / Burmese text is hard!
-This uses a big JSON tree to help you quickly sort in Node.js
+This uses a big JSON tree to help you quickly sort in JavaScript.

-If you are sorting names on server or client, use the myanmar-names library instead!
+If you are sorting names, use the myanmar-names module instead!
 It will remove prefixes before passing them to this module.

 ## Usage

 If you are on the client-side, don't load this huge library!
-Use ```new Intl.Collator("my-MM")``` instead!
+Use ```new Intl.Collator(["my-MM", "my"])``` instead!
+Unfortunately Intl.Collator and the Myanmar locale are often not supported.

-Node.js only (expect long download time)
+On the server-side, you can skip this module by installing Node with full locale support (```brew reinstall node --with-full-icu```) or follow instructions on how to add more locales to your current install with ```npm install -g full-icu```.

 ```bash
 npm install myanmar-sort